-The good news is, if you suspect your fragrance has expired there is no need to worry or panic.
+Buying smaller sizes of fragrance, or a refillable perfume can help you get through every last drop while it's still at its best.
+But if that's not the case and you suspect your fragrance has expired there is no need to worry or panic.
 While it may be annoying and financially inconvenient if you need to buy a new bottle, perfumes that have gone off can't harm you in any way, they merely offend the nostrils!

 Emma North is a Beauty Writer who works for digital titles including woman&home, Woman, Woman’s Weekly, Woman’s Own, Chat and GoodtoKnow.
 Emma’s career in beauty journalism began with internships at publications including Vogue, Elle, The Telegraph and Glamour.
 She was then taken under the wing of Funmi Fetto, Contributing Beauty Editor at Vogue where Emma assisted with Funmi’s debut beauty book, Palette.

 Kate Middleton’s Christmas fashion mistake she regrets is such a relatable faux pas

 Kate Middleton's Christmas fashion mistake was made back in 2019 and this festive look was something she regretted for a simple reason